12 Amazing things to do in Paris, especially if it's your first visit

 This quaint spot is just a few minutes walk from Musée du Louvre, so it’s convenient to add the stop to our stroll after the museum visit in addition to Jardin de Tuileries.

 Bite into sweet history with various flavours of macarons, along with other treats like eclairs, ice cream and chocolates.
-You can still visit the original bakery and tea house from 1862 at 16 Rue Royal, not far from Jardin de Tuileries.
-With 11 locations around the city, two others are near Jardin de Tuileries and the Louvre and one along Champs-Élysées.
+You can still visit the original bakery and tea house from 1862 at 16 Rue Royal, not far from the Jardin des Tuileries.
+With 11 locations around the city, two are near the Jardin des Tuileries and the Louvre, and one is along the Champs-Élysées.
 A box of macarons also makes a great souvenir gift.

 Palais Garnier

-Also known as Opera Garnier, this historic opera house is covered in ceiling murals, grand chandeliers, gold accents and marble walls.
+Also known as the Opéra Garnier, this historic opera house is adorned with ceiling murals, grand chandeliers, gold accents, and marble walls.
 Made famous as the setting for the novel and subsequent musical, The Phantom of the Opera, you can visit for a show or a tour.

 Choose a self-guided or guided tour to explore this extravagant opera house.
-The self-guided option has a multimedia audio tour, so you can wander at your own pace or choose between four guided tour options depending on your interests.
-Learn about the history and architecture, transport yourself to the social life of the 19th century or discover some hidden secrets.
+The self-guided option features a multimedia audio tour, allowing you to wander at your own pace or choose from four guided tour options tailored to your interests.
+Discover the history and architecture, transport yourself to the social life of the 19th century, or uncover some hidden secrets.
 Concerts, ballets and opera performances adorn the stage if you prefer the whole theatre experience.
 Most shows are in the evening, but tours do not occur during matinee performances.

 Ready to book your Paris trip?